andrinr/typeshaders/README.md

 In most cases we only want to render on a plain 2D plane.
-In that case we can simply use the ``baseVertexShader`` and ``baseGeo`` which can be found inside the Manger class.
+In that case we can simply use the ``baseVertexShader`` and ``baseGeo`` which can be found inside the ``Manger`` class.

-**IMPORTANT:** the last element of the renderers array is expected to have no FBO object attached and will automatically render to the canvas object.
+**IMPORTANT:** the last element of the ``renderers`` array is expected to have no ``FBO`` object attached and will automatically render to the canvas object.

 ##### 3.3 Feedback loops

-If we need a feedback loop, we need to set autoFeedback parameter of the specific Renderer to true.
+To create a feedback loop, we need to set ``autoFeedback`` parameter of the specific ``Renderer`` to true.
-Also inside the fragment shader the very first sampler2D variable needs to be called *feedback*.
+Furthermore inside the fragment shader the very first sampler2D variable needs to be called *feedback*. *Typeshaders* uses a ping pong technique where each ``FBO`` object has two textures, which are alternately associated the role of the read and write texture.

-A standart fragment shader which can used along the ``baseVertexShader`` looks like this:
+A standard fragment shader which can used along the ``baseVertexShader`` looks like this:

 ````glsl